unlock-protocol/docs/creators/locking-page.md

     confirmed: 'This is the message shown when the user has a confirmed key',
     noWallet: 'This is the message shown when the user does not have a crypto wallet which is required...', },
-  referrer: '0xreferrer' // Address of the referrer who will earn UDT governance tokens if the transaction is elligible.
+  referrer: '0xreferrer' // Address of the referrer who will earn UDT governance tokens if the transaction is eligible.
 }
 </script>
 ```